mbrennwa/osmcdoc/README.md

 - The OSMC should be a three way loudspeaker.
 - Keeping part costs low is not of paramount priority.
 If the right parts cost a lot of money and there are no cheaper equivalents, it’s okay to use those parts in the design.
-- the loudpseaker efficiency was targeted to 92 dB−SPL at 1 m and 2.83 V input voltage, with a bass extension to 45 Hz (−3 dB).
+- The loudpseaker efficiency was targeted to 92 dB−SPL at 1 m and 2.83 V input voltage, with a bass extension to 45 Hz (−3 dB).
 Note that, given the constraints of the box size, this can only be achieved if mechnical losses within the loudspeaker system were virtually zero, which is nearly impossible in real-world loudspeakers.
 However, these targets still provided useful guidelines for the design process.
 - The impedance curve must not exhibit any sharp peaks or dips, and the OSMC should qualify as an "8 Ω speaker".

 ## Resources